 Here is a snippet of my thought process regarding the experience I believed would fit the project needs:

-- The visitor should feel immersed in the material, so I wanted the images and videos to be big and fill the screen as much as possible.
+- The visitor should feel immersed in the material, so I want the images and videos to be big and fill the screen as much as possible.

 - Each visitor should feel free to view anything they wanted at any time through an open navigation scheme.

 - The background should be dark.
-A white background might cause unneeded light on the capsule and might draw your eye away from the physical spacecraft.
+A white background might cause unessesary light on the capsule and might draw your eye away from the physical spacecraft.